The largest cybersecurity risk a business has is also a resource without which it can’t succeed: its people.

 By establishing cybersecurity as a priority, employees can help keep each other accountable for best practices and support each other in safe technology use.

-Employees can be proactive in identifying suspicious email links to avoid phishing attempts, allowing them to peruse their inbox with confidence.
+Employees can be proactive in identifying social engineering attempts, for example, allowing them to peruse their inboxes with confidence.

 Cultivating a security-focused culture pays off in a handful of ways, from increased employee morale to satisfaction to retention, and more—not to mention the heightened awareness of best practices for cybersecurity.